mliang4/ClusteringFunctionalTrajectoriesOverTime/README.md

 devtools::install()
 And do the same for folder 'DFPmcmc'.

-In the 'sample code' folder, we also provide a code demo file (Rmd and html output), as well as R files to run simulations in the manuscript.
+In the 'sample code' folder, we provide a code demo (Rmd file and html/PDF output), as well as R files to run simulations in the manuscript.